huggingface/chat-ui/README.md

 Chat UI features a powerful Web Search feature.
 It works by:

-1. Generating an appropriate Google query from the user prompt.
+1. Generating an appropriate search query from the user prompt.
-2. Performing Google search and extracting content from webpages.
+2. Performing web search and extracting content from webpages.
 3. Creating embeddings from texts using [transformers.js](https://huggingface.co/docs/transformers.js).
 Specifically, using [Xenova/gte-small](https://huggingface.co/Xenova/gte-small) model.
 4. From these embeddings, find the ones that are closest to the user query using vector similarity search.
 Specifically, we use `inner product` distance.
 5. Get the corresponding texts to those closest embeddings and perform [Retrieval-Augmented Generation](https://huggingface.co/papers/2005.11401) (i.e. expand user prompt by adding those texts so that a LLM can use this information).